containers/podman.io/docs/installation.md

   - Not recommended
     <details>
     <summary>Use Homebrew</summary>
-    It's not recommended to install via Homebrew because it is a community-maintained package manager and we cannot guarantee stability of Podman installation.
+    It's not recommended to install via Homebrew because it is a community-maintained package manager, and we cannot guarantee the stability of the Podman installation.
     However, if you do wish to use Brew:
     1. Install [Homebrew](https://brew.sh/).
     2. Run the installation command: